-Soudal Open Past Winners & Results By Year
+Soudal Open Past Winners and Results By Year

 Gaining its title in 2022 for sponsorship reasons, this May tournament is an incarnation of the Belgian Open which has taken place since 1910.
 Not the most consistent of tournaments, there have been numerous multi-year gaps throughout the history of the event.
 Joining the European Tour in 1978 the tournament has visited various locations in and around the Antwerp area, including Royal Zoute, Royal Waterloo, Royal GC Belgium, and Rinkven International.